scalaz/scalaz/CONTRIBUTING.md

     * `core/show-doc` in SBT will build and pop up the scaladoc.
  * Review code base for consistency problems
  * Review type class hierarchy

+ ## Building and Testing Scalaz Locally

+  * Navigate to the root directory of scalaz on your local machine
+  * Start SBT by entering `sbt`
+  * To compile the entire project, enter `compile`
+     * If there is a requirement to only compile certain directories such as `example`, specify it like this: `example/compile`
+  * After any changes are made, run all the tests in the project by entering `test`
+     * If there is a requirement to only run tests in certain directories such as `example`, specify it like this: `example/test`